 I’ve written a lot about storytelling in general and what to look out for when crafting your message, but today I want to focus on Storytelling for video.

-I asked my friend, playwright, and corporate scriptwriter Joni Fritz about what she focuses on when writing for corporate video over rather than writing for print, a speech, or (her passion) a play:
+I asked my friend, playwright, and corporate scriptwriter Joni Fritz about what she focuses on when writing for corporate video rather than writing for print, a speech, or (her passion) a play:

 “Print and video are definitely two different animals.
 I find when I’m writing narration for video, my sentences are shorter and more dramatic.
 I get to the point faster.
 I read everything aloud to make sure it flows off my tongue easily.
 Print can be easier and free-flowing.
 Longer sentences with more description.
 With video, I’m always trying to make things sharp and concise.”